kmk2020/MechaCar_Statistical_Analysis/README.md

 ## Deliverable 2
 ### Summary Statistics on Suspension Coils
+The weight capacities of multiple suspension coils were tested to determine if the manufacturing process is consistent across production lots.
 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Below snapshot displays tahe results of the analysis
+Below snapshot displays tahe results of the analysis.

 #### total_summary
 ![image](https://user-images.githubusercontent.com/89704371/178804045-f6a3e394-f6ee-4a6a-b948-90fa03c81004.png)